subwaymatch/aws-sls-s3-trigger-test/README.md

 ### Deployment

-In order to deploy this service, you need to run the following command:
+In order to deploy this service, run the following command:

 ```
 $ serverless deploy